Paxlovid effective in reducing risk of long COVID symptoms: study

-The study, funded by the Department of Veterans Affairs, looked through the VA’s healthcare databases and identified individuals who tested positive for COVID-19 between March and June of 2022.
+The study, funded by the Department of Veterans Affairs (VA), looked through the VA’s healthcare databases and identified individuals who tested positive for COVID-19 between March and June 2022.

 Among the group that received no treatments, 9.43 per 100 persons reported developing long COVID at 90 days after diagnosis.
 People who received Paxlovid had an occurrence rate of 7.11 per 100 persons, indicating a 25 percent risk reduction for developing long COVID.

-Researchers noted that this reduced risk was observed across multiple subgroups, including those separated by age, race, sex, whether they were smokers, whether they were vaccinated or if they had chronic health conditions.
+Researchers noted that this reduced risk was observed across multiple subgroups, including those separated by age, race, sex, whether they were smokers, whether they were vaccinated, or whether they had chronic health conditions.

-Long COVID is still not well-understood as a condition even more than two years after the start of the coronavirus pandemic.
-It presents through numerous, wide-ranging symptoms and experts are still not in agreement over how to define the condition.
+Long COVID is still not well understood as a condition more than two years after the start of the coronavirus pandemic.
+It presents through numerous, wide-ranging symptoms, and experts are not in agreement about how to define the condition.

 Anywhere between 15 and 50 percent of people who contract COVID-19 may have long COVID depending on which definition is used.